The (Other) American Way

 In addition, European settlers may have simply lacked the cognitive tools (or interest) to understand an ecologically managed food landscape.
 Instead, they held an intense prejudice against the Natives, branding them as pagans, devil worshippers, and non-humans -- corollary to the usurpation of their territories.

 In the Northeast, the trail leading to Indigenous cultural landscapes has grown cold in some places.
-We might find groves of pawpaws, bur oaks, hazelnuts, wild plums, or honey locusts, and speculate that they could suggest a former native village site.
+We might find groves of pawpaws, bur oaks, American hazelnuts, wild plums, or honey locusts, and speculate that they could suggest a former native village site.
 Or out-of-range populations of other exceptional food plants like groundnut, persimmon, or Jerusalem artichoke.
 But the totality of the system comprising plants, wildlife, and humans, and the ecological knowledge and management techniques that guided it, is not common knowledge.

 There is a subset of archaeology known as experimental archaeology.
 Looking to understand past cultures, experimental archaeologists craft their own stone arrowheads and spearpoints, make structures and sandals, bowls and baskets, testing the time, effort, and materials necessary.
 By learning these craft "experimentally", these archaeologists open up a portal to the past and become better interpreters of artifacts.